 French is the primary language of instruction in the Faculté Saint-Jean.
-All applicants to the Faculté must demonstrate proficiency in written and spoken French, as outlined in §153.1.15.
+All applicants to the Faculté must demonstrate proficiency in written and spoken French, as outlined in §163.1.2(2).

-Applicants to Faculté Saint-Jean do not have to show proficiency in English before admission.
+With the exception of applicants to the BCom (Bilingual) and BScN (Bilingual) programs, applicants to Faculté Saint-Jean do not have to show proficiency in English before admission (see §163.1.15.
 However, they must demonstrate proficiency in English before they may be granted a degree from this institution.
-Faculté Saint-Jean students from the BEd/BSc Combined program are not required to demonstrate their English proficiency.
+Faculté Saint-Jean students in the BEd/BSc combined degrees program are not required to demonstrate their English proficiency either for admission or to be granted a degree from this institution.
+See §163.1.2.